Bernard Gilkey: Career

 Gilkey played basketball at St. Louis's University City High School and signed a letter of intent to play college basketball for Drake University.
 However, fearing that he was not tall enough to be a great basketball player, he chose to sign with the St. Louis Cardinals as an undrafted free agent after graduating from high school in 1984.

 In 1989, Gilkey led the league with 53 stolen bases and 109 runs while playing for the Double-A Arkansas Travelers.
 In 1990, he led the league with 75 walks while playing with Triple-A Louisville Redbirds and eventually reached the MLB team.
 In 1991, he was the first rookie to start for the Cardinals on opening day in left field since Hall of Famer Red Schoendienst in 1945.

 In 1992, Gilkey hit .302 in 131 games with the Cardinals.
 Gilkey batted over .300 twice more during his career.

 In January 1996, Gilkey was traded by the Cardinals to the New York Mets.
-Gilkey arguably had his strongest season in 1996.
+Gilkey had his strongest season in 1996.
 His .317 average was eighth in the National League, while his 44 doubles ranked fourth (and also set a Mets single-season record).
 Gilkey finished fourteenth in National League MVP voting that year.
 Gilkey and center fielder Lance Johnson formed a formidable offensive one-two punch as outfielders in their first year with the Mets.
 Gilkey led the league with 18 outfield assists from that year—one of six double-digit assist years in his career, with his career-high being 19 outfield assists in 1993, which tied for the league lead.

 Gilkey's statistics dropped off substantially the next year, as his batting average fell to .249.
 In 1998, Gilkey was traded to the Arizona Diamondbacks.
 Gilkey's offensive numbers were less impressive in the latter years of his career and his playing time declined, although he did rebound to hit .294 in 1999.
 He was released by the Diamondbacks in the middle of the 2000 season and signed with the Boston Red Sox as a free agent.
 Gilkey made the playoffs as a Diamondback in 1999 and in 2001 with the Atlanta Braves.
 Gilkey's career ended after the 2001 season.